 Day 12: Valbona National Park

 Day 13: Boating on Drini River, Shkodra Sightseeing, Rozafa Castle

-This morning we have a very early start to the day as we board our small ship/ferry, cruising to Koman along the Drini river.
+This morning we board our small ship/ferry, cruising to Koman along the Drini river.
 This is one of the most magnificent river valleys of the Balkans, a real 'must see' rivalling the famous "three gorges" of China.
 Upon our arrival in Koman, we board our bus and drive to Shkodra, located on the southernmost shore of beautiful Lake Shkoder in northwestern Albania.
 It is one of the oldest and most historic towns in Albania.
 It is a vibrant and important cultural and economic center and has a pulsating street life.
 Many visitors feel that Shkodra is the soul of Albania.
 The most attractive quarters of the city are commonly called the Pjaca.
 We stop quickly to take a photo of Mother Teresa's memorial statue before visiting the Shkodra Cathedral.
 At the sunset we visit nearby Rozafa Castle, which rises imposingly on a rocky hill, 130 metres above the sea, surrounded by the Bojana and Drin rivers.
 This is one of the largest and most impressive fortresses of the entire region, dating back to the Illyrian times.
 Here, we learn about local legends, explore the ruins and enjoy beautiful views over the rugged landscapes.

 Day 14: Memorial of Skanderbeg, Kruja, to Tirana

 Day 15: Tirana Sightseeing